Robust Geospatial Coordination of Multi-Agent Communications Networks Under Attrition: Related Work

 \textbf{Positioning Our Contribution.} As shown in Table~\ref{tab:capabilities}, of these related works, only~\cite{DCCRS} treats every desired component of the RTNUA problem.
 The algorithm presented, denoted DCCRS in the absence of a name given in the manuscript, uses potential fields from attraction, repulsion, and velocity matching of neighbors, as well as specific modifications relating to density and distance-to-leader to maintain network coherence.
 However, DCCRS was designed only to retain network coherence under attrition, and while it implicitly has elements of recovery mechanisms, this was not a point of explicit design for DCCRS, nor was it treated in their experiments, which end as soon as decoherence occurs for the first time.
-Our approach considers all of these factors, and extends physics-based swarm modeling~\cite{pac2007control, merheb2016implementation, berlinger2021implicit, pimenta2013swarm} to organize drones into robust network geometries, and is demonstrated with metrics that capture both network maintenance and recovery capabilities.
+Our approach considers all of these factors, and extends physics-based swarm modeling~\cite{pac2007control, merheb2016implementation, berlinger2021implicit, pimenta2013swarm} to organize drones into robust network geometries \EDIT{, and is demonstrated with metrics that capture both network maintenance and recovery capabilities}{.
+We evaluate using the $TU1$ and $TU2$ metrics introduced in Section~\ref{sec:rtnua}, which jointly capture network maintenance, recovery, and dispersion}. {As summarized in Table~\ref{tab:capabilities}, only DCCRS~\cite{DCCRS} addresses the full scope of the RTNUA problem.
+However, DCCRS was designed strictly to retain network coherence under attrition, lacks explicit recovery mechanisms, and its evaluation ceases at the first instance of decoherence.
+Our approach extends physics-based swarm modeling~\cite{pac2007control, merheb2016implementation, berlinger2021implicit, pimenta2013swarm} to actively organize drones into robust, self-healing network geometries.
+We evaluate these capabilities using the $TU1$ and $TU2$ metrics (introduced in Section~\ref{sec:rtnua}), which comprehensively capture network maintenance, recovery, and dispersion, including implementations of DCCRS and MCCST~\cite{MCCST} as baselines for comparison.}